GXY

 In the project duration of 19 months, GXY aims at a fast, cost-efficient, collaborative development for the scalable production of novel, genetically programmable and biotechnologically produced collagen-based protein materials for high-performance and consumer-oriented textile fibres.
 A property profile that can be defined at the molecular level with desirable functional characteristics such as elasticity, biocompatibility and degradability allows the use of collagen fibres in a variety of textile applications as a replacement for currently available chemically synthesised fibres.

-CO2TEX VISUALIZED
+GXY VISUALIZED

 APPROACH